top of page

 - Westminster Confession of Faith 4:1, 1646.

 The Westminster Confession of Faith was designed to provide advice on issues of worship, doctrine, government and discipline of the Church of England.
-The Church of England has become especially liberal over the years, and of course the acceptance of Evolution plays a large part in that, but historically, they took a very strong stand on the issue of Creation.
-The Anglican denomination is significantly larger than the 7th Day Adventist denomination.
-Thus, it would have been smarter to claim the Anglicans made up Creationism.
+The Church of England has become especially Liberal over the years, and of course the acceptance of Evolution plays a large part in that, but historically, they took a very strong stand on the issue of Creation.
+The Anglican denomination is both significantly larger, and older, than the 7th Day Adventist denomination.
+Thus, it would have been smarter to claim, on the basis of this Confession, that the Anglicans made up Creationism.
 Of course, it would still be a false claim in light of all the information given in this article alone, but it would still make more sense than to attribute the doctrine to 7th Day Adventists.

 References